toji/toji.dev/webgpu-best-practices/img-textures.md

 Another common place you may want to pull texture contents from is a Canvas (either an `HTMLCanvasElement` or `OffscreenCanvas`).
 Using the contents of a `2d` canvas as a texture can be a great way to generate textures programmatically or render text, for example.

-Canvases are already able to be passed to `createImageBitmap()`, so at first glance it may seem like the best way to create an image from a canvas is to once again get an `ImageBitmap` and use the same approach as above.
-We can actually take a shortcut in this case, however!

-The [`GPUImageCopyExternalImage dictionary`](https://gpuweb.github.io/gpuweb/#dictdef-gpuimagecopyexternalimage) passed into `copyExternalImageToTexture()` can accept an `HTMLCanvasElement` or `OffscreenCanvas` directly in addition to an `ImageBitmap`, which allows the content of those canvases to be copied into the texture without the need to wait for `createImageBitmap()` to complete.
+The [`GPUImageCopyExternalImage dictionary`](https://gpuweb.github.io/gpuweb/#dictdef-gpuimagecopyexternalimage) passed into `copyExternalImageToTexture()` can accept an `HTMLCanvasElement` or `OffscreenCanvas` directly, just like `ImageBitmap` and `HTMLImageElement`, which allows the content of those canvases to be copied into the texture without the need to wait for `createImageBitmap()` to complete.
 In fact, we can use the `webGPUTextureFromImageBitmapOrCanvas()` we defined above completely unchanged!

 ```js
 // Note: Unlike the other methods above this call doesn't need to be async.